Moldova brings criminal case against pro-Russian Gagauzia leader to court | Politics

 A criminal case against the governor of Moldova's region of Gagauzia has been sent to court, prosecutors said on Wednesday, setting up the prospect of the Kremlin ally being tried on charges of channelling funds from Russia to a pro-Moscow party.
 Evgenia Gutul, who emerged out of obscurity last year to win election to head the autonomous region of Gagauzia, has fraught relations with the central government, which fears Russia and exiled oligarchs meddling in its political landscape.

-A criminal case against the governor of Moldova's region of Gagauzia has been sent to court, prosecutors said on Wednesday, setting up the prospect of the Kremlin ally being tried on charges of channelling funds from Russia to a pro-Moscow party.
+Gutul is accused of channelling funds from Russia in 2019-2022 to finance the now-banned pro-Russian "Shor" party set up by Ilan Shor, an exiled pro-Russian businessman convicted of fraud in Moldova.
 "Gutul... was actively involved in the systematic introduction of unaccounted financial means into the Republic of Moldova that were received from an organised criminal group, mainly from the Russian Federation," prosecutors said.

-There was no immediate comment from Gutul, who is known for her strongly pro-Russian views and for calling for closer ties with Moscow.
-The statement from the prosecutors' office said that she denied the accusations.
+Gutul, who is known for her strongly pro-Russian views and for calling for closer ties with Moscow, called the case fabricated in a statement on her Telegram channel.
+She could be jailed for 2-7 years if found guilty and also banned from holding government positions, the statement said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)